Austin-Qu/austin-notes/README.md

 2.Use SASS @import instead of Sprockets directives SASS @import creates a global namespace, while the Sprockets directives do not. ref:https://content.pivotal.io/blog/structure-your-sass-files-with-import

+3.Use Rspec to generate test documentation
+`rspec --format documentation`